-MPs debated the second reading of the Tenant Fees Bill in the House of Commons on Monday 21 May 2018.
+MPs debated the report stage and third reading stages of the Tenant Fees Bill on Wednesday 5 September 2018 in the House of Commons.

 Summary of the Bill

 There is currently no cap on the level of fees that letting agents can charge in England, although since 27 May 2015 agents have been required to display a tariff of fees.
 The Tenant Fees Bill will:

 - Ensure that tenants are only required to pay their rent and deposit when securing a property in the private rented sector.

 - Cap security deposits at the equivalent of six weeks’ rent.